 Campus Pastor's Office.
-Believing that the worship of God is

-at the heart of all that we are and all that we do, the Campus Pastor's Office leads Chapel services to bring the Westmont community together to love and glorify God through prayer, music, and teaching from the Word of God.
-The Campus Pastor's Office schedules outstanding speakers throughout the year to expose Westmont to people who represent the worldwide Church.
+Because loving and worshipping God is at the heart of who we are as a community, the Campus Pastor's Office leads regular Chapel services bringing the Westmont community together to love and glorify God through prayer, music, and teaching from the Word of God.
+The Campus Pastor's

+Office invites members of our community and other outstanding speakers throughout the year to expose Westmont to the global church.
+Through a variety of styles and liturgies, we participate in worship alongside the Church across the world and throughout time.

 Westmont College views Chapel as an integral part of the liberal arts educational experience; therefore, Chapel attendance is mandatory.
 Chapel is held three times a week on Monday, Wednesday, and Friday from 10:30-11:20 a.m.